Cord blood

 Cord blood (umbilical cord blood) is blood that remains in the placenta and in the attached umbilical cord after childbirth.
-Cord blood is collected because it contains stem cells, which can be used to treat hematopoietic and genetic disorders such as cancer.
+Cord blood is collected because it contains stem cells, which can be used to treat hematopoietic and genetic disorders.

 Constituents

-Cord blood is composed of all the elements found in whole blood – red blood cells, white blood cells, plasma, platelets.
-Compared to whole blood some differences in the blood composition exist, for example, cord blood contains higher numbers of natural killer cells, lower absolute number of T-cells and a higher proportion of immature T-cells.
+Cord blood is composed of all the elements found in whole blood – red blood cells, white blood cells, plasma, and platelets.
+Compared to adult peripheral blood, some differences in the blood composition exist, for example, cord blood contains higher numbers of natural killer cells, lower absolute number of T-cells and a higher proportion of immature T-cells.
 However, the interest in cord blood is mostly driven by the observation that cord blood also contains various types of stem and progenitor cells, mostly hematopoietic stem cells.
-Some non-hematopoietic stem cell types are also present in cord blood, for example, mesenchymal stem cells, however these are present in much lower numbers than what can be found in adult bone marrow.
+Some non-hematopoietic stem cell types are also present in cord blood, for example, mesenchymal stem cells, however, these are present in much lower numbers than what can be found in adult bone marrow.
 Endothelial progenitor cells and multipotent unrestricted adult stem cells can also be found in cord blood.
-Unlike embryonic stem cells which are pluripotent, cord blood stem cells are multipotent.
+Unlike embryonic stem cells, which are pluripotent, cord blood stem cells are multipotent.

 Medical uses

-Cord blood is used the same way that hematopoietic stem cell transplantation is used to reconstitute bone marrow following radiation treatment for various blood cancers, and for various forms of anemia.
-Its efficacy is similar as well.
+Cord blood is used the same way that hematopoietic stem cell transplantation is used to reconstitute bone marrow following chemotherapy and/or radiation treatment for various blood cancers, and for various forms of anemia.
+Its efficacy is similar to bone marrow transplants.
+According to reports from the European Society for Blood and Marrow Transplantation (EBMT), cord blood has been used in the treatment of more than 80 diseases, primarily hematologic malignancies, bone marrow failure syndromes, inherited metabolic disorders, and certain immunodeficiencies.
+In transplantation medicine, cord blood serves as an alternative source of hematopoietic stem cells.
+Analysis of the data from the Center for International Blood and Marrow Transplant Research (CIBMTR) on 2429 patients who received UCBT from 1999-2024 for a plastic anemia/autoimmunity, inborn errors of immunity and metabolism, hemoglobinopathies, and other hematological diseases, showed that UCBT should be considered among the most effective donor options for patients with non-malignant diseases, with the overall survival at 1, 5, and 10 years equal 75%, 71%, and 68%, respectively.